Recursive Beliefs

 (101,)

-A good practice for writing probabilistic models is to start overly simple and then build up.
-We’ll start with a generative model of what choices the greater population of readers makes.
+A good practice for writing probabilistic models is to start with an overly simplified model and then build up.
+We’ll start with a generative model of what choices the greater population of readers make.
 Recall how we modeled dice rolls in the Generative Models 1 tutorial.
 Let’s start by building a generative model of a uniformly random draw from this sample space (like rolling a 101-sided die).

 @memo